wonjun-seo/cosmos/_labs/lab01.md

 Every group will create a group website to present their final project.

-- Go to https://github.com/wonjun-seo/cosmos-demo and follow the instruction.
+- Go to <https://github.com/wonjun-seo/cosmos-demo> and follow the instructions.

 ## Assignments